-As more local communities make the connection between their living environment, the economy, jobs and climate, NWF’s place-based grantmaking is critical to building community resilience in the face of climate disruption.
+As more local communities make the connection between their living environment, the economy, jobs and climate, the New World Foundation’s place-based grantmaking is critical to building community resilience in the face of climate disruption.

-NWF has long supported the movement for environmental justice, choosing to focus on: communities calling for toxic clean-ups; urban health activists concerned about soaring asthma rates; unions demanding better workplace health and safety; Native Americans fighting for sovereignty and land rights; farm workers exposing the dangers of pesticides; Appalachians trying to stop mountaintop removal coal-mining; and rural communities working to halt the harm from natural gas fracking.
+Now, the New World Foundation supports work that aims to reverse the devastating impact of society’s dependence on fossil fuels.
+We focus on communities calling for toxic cleanups; urban health activists concerned about soaring asthma rates; unions demanding better workplace health and safety; Native Americans fighting for sovereignty and land rights; farm workers exposing the dangers of pesticides; Appalachians trying to stop mountaintop removal coal-mining; and rural communities working to halt the harm from natural gas fracking.

 - Working closely with environmental health funders to incorporate environmental justice into their grantmaking